 Henry Jekyll is a troubled man.
 His wife died of pneumonia.
-He wants his sister-in-law, but her father forbids any contact.
-And his experiments into the dual nature of man have yielded a personality-splitting drug that he has tested on himself, changing him into an uninhibited brute who seeks violent and undignified pleasures.
+He wants his sister-in-law, but her father forbids any contact, and his experiments into the dual nature of man have yielded a personality-splitting drug that he has tested on himself, changing him into an uninhibited brute who seeks violent and undignified pleasures.
 Jekyll quickly becomes addicted to the sordid freedom induced by the drug.
 He can commit the most enjoyably revolting deeds, then return to his laboratory and use an antidote to change back to his original form, so that his lofty persona remains untarnished.
 But Jekyll's forbidden affair with his sister-in-law becomes a scandal, and with the growing rage within him, his other self no longer needs the drug for release.
-As Jekyll loses control of his transformations and his antidote becomes less effective, the police begin to suspect his part in his alter-ego's increasing violence.
-Written by
+As Jekyll loses control of his transformations and his antidote becomes less effective, the Police begin to suspect his part in his alter-ego's increasing violence.

 Kevin McCorry <firstname.lastname@example.org>

 When Dr. Jekyll sits in a chair and takes pictures of himself turning into Hyde, he takes his ring off his pinky before drinking the potion.
 However, when he is turning into Hyde, the ring is back on his finger.
 See more